challahan/portfolio/_projects/2016-06-22-reading-buzz.md

 date: 2016-06-22
 ---

-IdeaBase worked with Lindsey Buzzelli to design a website for her start-up business, Reading Buzz.
+IdeaBase worked with Lindsey Buzzelli to design a website for her start-up business, [Reading Buzz](http://readingbuzz.us).
 Reading Buzz provides video library lessons to school librarians and teachers.

 I led the project from beginning to completion, ensuring designers, developers and content strategists designed for a great user experience.
 I also concentrated on the front-end development of the custom theme using CraftCMS.
+IdeaBase and Glyphix (our studio class) also developed branding, video content and social media as part of the project.

 Some of the features of Reading Buzz include: